Suche

 He is co-chair of the Irish Science on Stage NSC and has delivered many workshops in Ireland, UK and in Europe.

-The Board can augment itself with additional, non-voting members as it sees fit.
+The Board can augment itself with additional, non-voting members.
 Non-voting members are typically ‘experts’ and/or represent organisations and bodies of importance to Science on Stage.
-These experts support the Board, the office and the European festival programme committee:
+These experts support the Board, the office and the European festival programme committee.

 Close search